newrelic-experimental/nr1-command-center/README.md

 A consolidated violation event view that provides details on opened critical or warning events triggered via New Relic Alerts.

+# DEPRECATED IN FAVOR OF V2 NERDPACK - PLEASE REFER TO https://github.com/newrelic-experimental/nr1-command-center-v2

 ## Usage

 Quickly see which accounts have open warning/critical violations or incidents and directly navigate to New Relic Alerts for a given tile.